Guil02/project-2-2/README.md

 # Multi-agent system for guarding and intruding an unknown area

+This project implements A* and Genetic Neural Network algorithms to reproduce intelligent intruders and Artificial Fish Swarm, Brick and Mortar, and Ants Patrol algorithms to imitate the behavior of intelligent guards.

 ### How to run:

 1. Unzip the source code project folder.